ImagineLearning/httprx/README.md

 ### `yarn start`

 Runs the project in development/watch mode.
-Your project will be rebuilt upon changes.
-TSDX has a special logger for you convenience.
-Error messages are pretty printed and formatted for compatibility VS Code's Problems tab.
+The project will be rebuilt upon changes.
+TSDX has a special logger for your convenience.
+Error messages are pretty printed and formatted for compatibility with VS Code's Problems tab.

 <img src="https://user-images.githubusercontent.com/4060187/52168303-574d3a00-26f6-11e9-9f3b-71dbec9ebfcb.gif" width="600" />

-Your library will be rebuilt if you make edits.
+The library will be rebuilt if you make edits.

 ### `yarn build`